Katie Haegele

 I used to have a horror of public speaking but I kept on doing it anyway, and now I sometimes even enjoy it!
 I’m proud to have given readings or talks at Ladyfest Philly, the Portland Book Festival, the Radar Reading Series in San Francisco, the NY Art Book Fair at MoMA PS1, the public radio station WXPN, and a great many DIY spaces.

 I sometimes write poems, too.
 Years ago my poem “Kaiho” was published as a beautiful, tiny Poems-for-All book.
-More recently, in 2023, pages of my blackout poetry series, Softening is an invitation just to look, were featured in a solo show at DobraVaga Gallery in Ljubljana.
+More recently, in 2023, pages of my blackout poetry series, Softening is an invitation just to look, were featured in a solo show at DobraVaga Gallery in Ljubljana, Slovenia.
 And for the book My Red Couch (Wipf and Stock), an anthology that was concerned with its authors’ struggles to reconcile spirituality with feminism, I wrote about making found poetry, which I consider a way of listening to—and answering—the universe.